meta-llama/llama-stack/README.md

 This repository contains the specifications and implementations of the APIs which are part of the Llama Stack.

-The [Llama Stack](https://github.com/meta-llama/llama-toolchain/pull/8) defines and standardizes the building blocks needed to bring generative AI applications to market.
+The Llama Stack defines and standardizes the building blocks needed to bring generative AI applications to market.
 These blocks span the entire development lifecycle: from model training and fine-tuning, through product evaluation, to invoking AI agents in production.
 Beyond definition, we're developing open-source versions and partnering with cloud providers, ensuring developers can assemble AI solutions using consistent, interlocking pieces across platforms.
 The ultimate goal is to accelerate innovation in the AI space.

-The Stack APIs are rapidly improving, but still very much Work in Progress and we invite feedback as well as direct contributions.
+The Stack APIs are rapidly improving, but still very much work in progress and we invite feedback as well as direct contributions.

 ## APIs